Subscription growth hack (by PayKickstart)

 It’s easy and won’t irritate your users as they are used to receiving these kinds of meaningful updates.
 If you utilize conversational forms, collecting user feedback will be even easier.

 Ask your customer support team to encourage feedback sharing via the phone.
 If you make it easy to call, a lot of people will do so and explain which problems they faced when using your product.
-Adding a toll-free number will reflect well on your brand and generate more voice-driven feedback.
+Adding a toll-free number will reflect well on your brand and generate more voice-driven feedback, especially if you choose a cloud-based phone system that allows call recording and archiving.

 Your customers may not share their feedback with you but they are likely to discuss your platforms on social media.
 Many of them will talk to your brand on social media expecting to hear back and get their questions answered.